 Trip Overview of Annapurna Base Camp Trek

 Annapurna base camp trek 7 days is one of the best and short trekking in the Annapurna region.
 This trek is arranged with just a trail of trekking within 7 days in Annapurna base camp.
 This is the Short Version of ABC Trek. this short trek is perfect for those trekkers who don’t have lone time and still wanted to reach the base camp.
 The route gives enough time to witness the staggeringly beautiful peaks of all the Annapurna giants.
-That encircle the basin: Annapurna 1 (8091 m), Annapurna South (7273 m).
+That encircles the basin: Annapurna 1 (8091 m), Annapurna South (7273 m).
 We can also get the best view of Glacier Dome, Gangapurna (7454 m), the unclimbed Fang (7647 m), and the fishtail peak of Machhapuchhare (6997 m).

 The ABC make your fun and pleasure with its amazing landscape.
 A great insight into the natural and cultural heritage of the tiny Himalayan country, Nepal. the walking route will be passing by the diverse ethnic group’s culture and verify vegetation forest and wildlife.